-Because, sometimes, someone actually wants to know what high-end products are worth splurging on.
+What expensive skincare products are worth splurging on.
 And, why not?

 These days, you can find plenty of awesome, effective products at the drugstore.
 But, often, there’s a trade-off.
-They cost less but their textures don’t feel as luxurious.
+They cost less, but their textures don’t feel as luxurious.
 Or the packaging ain’t as pretty.

 Sometimes, you just want the whole package.
 When you feel like that, where do you turn?
 What makes an outrageously expensive product worth the splurge?

+- Essential staples: This list only contains serums, moisturizers, leave-in exfoliants and oils.
+Because, if you’re gonna splurge, splurge on the workhorses of skincare.
+The stuff that really makes a difference.
+Toners and masks are nice to have, but your skin can live without them.
 Cleansers and scrubs end up down the drain.
 No point splurging on something that stays on your face for less than a minute.

+- Price: Everyone has their definition of what’s outrageously expensive (if you ask my mum, she’ll say anything over $10.00).
+But, I had to pick a pricing point most people would agree on.
+Everything in here is between $100 and $250.
 I refused to pick anything over $250 because, even if they worked, that really is asking too much.
 There’s charging a premium and there’s being a thief.
 Just saying…

 So, what expensive skincare products are really worth their price tags?
 Here are my picks (in no particular order):

-1. Skinceuticals CE Ferulic ($163.00)
+1. Skinceuticals CE Ferulic ($166.00)

-- Fights the free radicals that cause premature aging
+- Fights the free radicals that cause premature aging.

-- Increases collagen production, keeping your skin firm
+- Increases collagen production, keeping your skin firm.

-- Boosts sun protection (but, it’s not a sunscreen, so don’t use it that way!)
+- Boosts sun protection (but, it’s not a sunscreen, so don’t use it that way!).

-And, it’s fragrance-free, so may be suitable even for sensitive skin (as long as it can tolerate the 15% concentration of vitamin C).
+If you’re looking for a serum that can really slow down premature aging and make your complexion glow, this is it.
+The real deal.
+Plus, it’s fragrance-free, so may be suitable even for sensitive skin (as long as it can tolerate the 15% concentration of vitamin C).

-2. Sunday Riley Good Genes Treatment ($105.00)
+2. Sunday Riley Good Genes Treatment ($122.00)

 Related: 3 Ways To Exfoliate Sensitive Skin